COPRS/infrastructure/docs/user_manuals/how-to/Grafana operator workflow.md

 # Deploy a library panel

-Library panels are not managed by Grafana a independant resources but are part of a dashboard.
+Library panels are not managed by Grafana as independent resources but are part of a dashboard.
 In order to save and deploy library panels, you must first create a dashboard with a library panel, then export it and the library panel will be included in the exported JSON dashboard.

 # Edit a deployed dashboard